angulardart/site-angulardart/src/tools/dartdevc/index.md

 ---
-layout: default
+title: "dartdevc: The Dart Dev Compiler"
+short-title: dartdevc
+description: Fast, modular compilation of Dart code to JavaScript.
 permalink: /tools/dartdevc
-title: "dartdevc: The Dart Dev Compiler"
-description: "Fast, modular compilation of Dart code to JavaScript."
 ---

 The Dart development compiler _(dartdevc_, also known as _DDC)_